 Internet Control Message Protocol as documented in Request for Comments (RFC) 792

-The gateway sends a redirect message to a host in the following situation.
+The gateway sends a redirect message to a host in this situation.

-A gateway, G1, receives an internet datagram from a host on a network to which the gateway is attached.
-The gateway, G1, checks its routing table and obtains the address of the next gateway, G2, on the route to the datagram's internet destination network, X.
+A gateway, G1, receives an Internet datagram from a host on a network to which the gateway is attached.
+The gateway, G1, checks its routing table and obtains the address of the next gateway, G2, on the route to the datagram Internet destination network, X

-The gateway forwards the original datagram's data to its internet destination.
+The gateway forwards the original datagram data to its Internet destination.

-This scenario is shown in Picture 1.
+This scenario is shown in Figure 1.
 Host and two routers, G1 and G2, are connected to shared Ethernet segment and have IP addresses in the same network 10.0.0.0/24

 Host has IP address 10.0.0.100.
-Host's routing table has a default route entry pointing to router G1's IP address 10.0.0.1 as the default gateway.
+The Host routing table has a default route entry that points to router G1's IP address 10.0.0.1 as the default gateway.
 Router G1 uses router G2's IP address 10.0.0.2 as its next hop when forwarding traffic to destination network X.

-When Host sends a packet to destination network X, the following happens
+This is what happens when Host sends a packet to destination network X:

 1. Gateway G1 with IP address 10.0.0.1 receives data packet from host 10.0.0.100 on a network to which it is attached.

-2. The gateway, G1, checks its routing table and obtains the IP address 10.0.0.2 of the next gateway, G2, on the route to the data packet's destination network, X.
+2. The gateway, G1, checks its routing table and obtains the IP address 10.0.0.2 of the next gateway, G2, on the route to the data packet destination network, X.

 3. If G2 and the host identified by the source address of IP packet are on the same network, ICMP Redirect message is sent to the host.
 The ICMP Redirect message advises the host to send its traffic for network X directly to gateway G2 as this is a shorter path to the destination.